Jacobs Aircraft Engines

 Telephone Conversation between Pete Jones of Air Repair, Inc. and the Author, 8 May 2018.

-Many thanks to Paul Christainsen, who located and forwarded the R-1530 file from the US National Archives.
-Thanks also to Michael Smith who provided material from which the specifications were drawn.
+Many thanks to Paul Christainsen, who located and forwarded the R-1530 file from the U.S. National Archives, and to Michael Smith, who provided material from which the article was compiled.

 Thanks also to Pete Jones of Air Repair, Inc.